AshleyXM/Book-Admin-System/README.md

 ## How to Run

+First of all, in order to run the project, you need to replace the \<username\> and \<password\> of the file models/index.ts with yours in the backend project.

-You need to open two terminals to run the frontend and backend respectively.
+Then you need to open two terminals to run the frontend and backend respectively.

 ### Run frontend